ETTOTW/Herobrine/docs/index.md

 </p>

 ## About MineExpress:
-MineExpress is an Artificial Intelligence Malmo based project developed for any type of routing or delivery tasks, like Uber and amazon shipping.
-Our goal is to provide the most efficient method of traveling with many other actions taking into account.
-An agent that starts a random position will go to a random destination within the minimum amount of time and avoid dropping into the lava.
-The path contains blocks with different moving speeds, thus we train our agent to find the optimal path.
-We will utilize Minecraft and Malmo to visualize our project.
+MineExpress is an Artificial Intelligence project developed for routing or delivery tasks like Uber and amazon shipping.
+In this project, our agent is placed in a random location.
+There are also two random locations to pick up a package and drop off the package.
+We train our agents to find an optimal path to deliver the package to the destination.
+By adding paths contains blocks with different moving speeds, we also aim to minimize the delivery time.
+We use the q-learning algorithm as our main algorithm, Dijkstra's algorithm as the upper bound, and random actions as the baseline.
+This project is visualized in the game Minecraft and Malmo platform.

 ## Reports: